Quantum Harmonic Analysis on the Unweighted Bergman Space of the Unit Ball: Introduction

 The article is organized as follows.
 In Section~\ref{sec:prelim}, we collect some facts about Toeplitz operators, convolutions and group representations on Bergman spaces.
-In Section~\ref{sec:general QHA}, we give a short overview of QHA for locally compact groups as discussed in \cite{H23}, while also including some convergence properties that we need.
 In Section~\ref{sec:QHA Bergman}, we discuss QHA for the Bergman space.
 Our main results are contained in Sections~\ref{sec:Wiener T} and \ref{sec:Berezin transform}.
 In Section~\ref{sec:Wiener T}, we prove a version of Wiener's Tauberian theorem for operators on $\Berg$.
 In Section \ref{sec:Berezin transform}, we discuss the $\alpha$-Berezin transform, discuss the convergence $T_{\Ber_\alpha(S)} \stackrel{\alpha\rightarrow\infty}{\longrightarrow} S$ and show that the radial Toeplitz algebra coincides with the algebra of left-uniformly-continuous radial operators.
+In Appendix ~\ref{sec:general QHA}, we provide an overview of QHA for locally compact groups as discussed in \cite{H23}, for the benefit of the reader unfamiliar with QHA, while also including some convergence properties that we need.
+In Appendix \ref{sec:table}, we include a table of notation.